Travel to/from: Many cities fly to San Juan nonstop on American Airlines. Europe nonstop service is seasonal on Iberia, British Airways, and others.

 SuperParadise Beach: Jackie-O for the beach or pool is awesome, and eat here even just ordering the lovely jars of appetizers and the breads baked in flower pots is enough.

 When there is SOUTH WIND:

-Fokos Beach: eat at Taverna Fokos (tell owner and chef Canadian Kate that Lawrence sent you; watch for tar on the beach!)
+Fokos Beach: eat at Taverna Fokos (tell owner and chef Canadian Kate and daughter Marissa that Lawrence sent you; watch for tar on the beach!)

 Agios Sostis Beach: Taverna Agios Sostis (the most spectacularly-romantic barbecue spot for lunch under a very old tree on the planet; tell Vasilis that Lawrence sent you).
 They take no reservations.
 The advantage to going at 1230pm is to be the first round of tables served, even though it’s early; the advantage to going late in the day around 1900 is that there is no queue, but most salads and other choices are finished by then.
 The nearby beach has NO umbrellas for shade and NO opportunities for purchasing water.

 Ornos Beach: just outside of Ornos beach is Apaggio with spectacular views and faery lights.
 Book a waterfront table.